zhonghan721/tp/docs/DeveloperGuide.md

 1. Upon launching the application, the `ModelManager` will be initialized with the `User` constructed with details from the authentication.json file.
-2. The command `login --user USERNAME --password PASSWORD` is entered by the user (e.g. `login --user Gabriel435 --password 12345678`)
+2. The command `login --user USERNAME --password PASSWORD` is entered by the user ( e.g. `login --user Gabriel435 --password 12345678`)
 3. `LogicManager` calls the `AddressBookParser#parseCommand` with `login --user USERNAME --password PASSWORD` as input.
 4. `AddressBookParser` will parse the command and creates a new instance of `UserLoginCommandParser`, thereafter calling `UserLoginCommandParser#parse` to parse the command arguments.
 5. `UserLoginCommandParser` will parse the arguments, create a new `User` instance, and return a new instance of `UserLoginCommand`.
 This `UserLoginCommand` instance is then returned to `LogicManager`.
-6. `LogicManager` calls `UserLoginCommand#execute` with the Model instance as input, which checks whether there is a registered account stored by calling
+6. `LogicManager` calls `UserLoginCommand#execute` with the Model instance as input, which checks whether there is a registered account stored by calling `Model#getStoredUser`.
-`Model#getStoredUser`.
 7. The `UserLoginCommand` then checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
 8. After that, the `UserLoginCommand` checks if the user credentials match the stored user by calling `Model#userMatches`.
 9. If the user is not logged in and the credentials match, the `UserLoginCommand` calls `Model#setLoginSuccess`, changing the login status to true and giving the user access to all the commands.
 10. The `userLoginCommand` also calls `Model#showAllFilteredCustomerList` to display the list of customers.
 11. Finally, `UserLoginCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `login` command works:

 <puml src="diagrams/UserLoginSequenceDiagram.puml" alt="UserLoginSequenceDiagram" />

+---

 <br>

-### User Logout Command
+<div style="page-break-after: always;"></div>

+### **Logout Command**

 #### Overview